 The Scandinavian country is located in Northern Europe between Finland and Norway and has a history of academic excellence (no, it isn’t just famous for it’s meatballs and flat-pack furniture!)

 Swedish is the official language of the country; however, a lot of Swedes speak fluent English.
 Although learning the language will help you to integrate with locals, it isn’t an essential skill you will need before moving.

 Swedish universities offer many degree courses with links to industry, career prospects and valuable work experience opportunities, so let’s find out more about what you can expect.

-Sweden has over 50 academic institutions of higher education that are based on teaching and research.
+The Sweden education system has over 50 academic institutions of higher education that are based on teaching and research.
 The degrees offered are generally at Bachelors, Masters and Doctoral levels and institutions have a lot of freedom to structure their degree courses and programmes.
-They use a credit system to allow students to gain more control over their learning however the universities also cooperate with the government’s terms.

 Sweden is the birthplace of the Nobel Prize, the world’s most prestigious award, and the universities aren’t far behind with Lund University and Uppsala University being ranked very highly in the world university rankings.